+- Muscular

-- the temples
+- to think coherently the temples

-- Muscular twitching
+- twitching

 - Weakness

 Exhaust Fumes and Gases

 Avoid inhaling exhaust gases as they contain carbon monoxide, which is a toxic gas that is colorless and odorless.

 A parked motorhome with either the vehicle's engine or the generator running, presents a potential danger of toxic exhaust fumes entering the motorhome.